Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >>
 >> Both the network ID and subnet ID should have the format: `abc12345-def6-4abc-8def-123456abcdef`.
 >>
->> Create a 150 GiB NFS share attached to your private network.
+>> Create a 150 GiB NFS share attached to your private network:
 >>
 >> > [!api]
 >> >